 As a result of the National Recording Preservation Plan's focus on the nation's audio heritage, both federal and private funders have made grant funds available for caring for and reformatting these significant collections, which are often unique recordings in deteriorating condition.

-Several of these grants will also be included in our other Funding Sources pages, but for your convenience, we have gathered the sources for working with audio collections, and in particular, IRENE projects.
+Several of these grants will also be included in our other Funding Sources pages, but for your convenience, we have gathered the sources for working with audio collections here.

 Council on Library and Information Resources (CLIR)